astronomer/docs/astro/ci-cd.md

 ## CI/CD templates

-This section provides basic templates for configuring individual CI pipelines using popular CI/CD tools.
-Each template can be implemented as-is to produce a simple CI/CD pipeline, but Astronomer recommends reconfiguring the templates to work with your own directory structures, workflows, and best practices.
-More templates are coming soon.
+Templates allow you to quickly configure individual CI pipelines using popular CI/CD tools.
+Each template can be implemented as-is to produce a simple CI/CD pipeline.
+Astronomer recommends reconfiguring the templates to work with your own directory structures, workflows, and best practices.

-At a high level, the CI/CD templates:
+The CI/CD templates let you:

 - Access Deployment API key credentials.
 These credentials must be set as OS-level environment variables named `ASTRONOMER_KEY_ID` and `ASTRONOMER_KEY_SECRET`.
 - Install the latest version of the Astro CLI.